 How to find internships in South Carolina relevant to a healthcare degree?

-Obtaining an online healthcare degree in South Carolina significantly enhances career mobility and advancement opportunities.
-The state's healthcare sector is growing rapidly, with an expected 15% increase in healthcare jobs by 2030, according to the South Carolina Department of Employment and Workforce.
+In South Carolina, obtaining an online healthcare degree significantly enhances career mobility and advancement opportunities.
+The healthcare sector in the state is growing rapidly, with a projected employment increase of 15% for healthcare occupations through 2030, according to the South Carolina Department of Employment and Workforce.

 How does studying for a healthcare degree in South Carolina prepare for interdisciplinary roles?